Follow-up after treatment for ALL

-Samples of blood will be taken regularly throughout your follow-up to check your general health and the number of normal and abnormal cells in the blood.
+Samples of blood will be taken regularly throughout your follow-up to check your general health and the number of normal cells in the blood.
 You will also have bone marrow biopsies taken to check that no leukaemia cells have returned.